blaine-w-gates/project-arrowhead/docs/OMDL_v11.3_Draft.md

 # Operational Manual & Decision Log (OMDL)

-- Version: 11.2 (Draft)
+- Version: 11.3 (Draft)
-- Date: August 30, 2025
+- Date: October 25, 2025
 - Status: Draft – Working Copy

-This draft extends the v11.1 Final OMDL.
-It consolidates ratified protocols, key decisions, and operational practices and introduces a Project Backlog to track upcoming work.
+- Supersedes: OMDL v11.2

+This draft extends the v11.2 OMDL.
+It removes obsolete implementation details (Section 7.0) which are now superseded by the Team-Based MVP architecture defined in SLAD v6.0 (pending).
 Upon approval, it will supersede prior versions as the single source of truth.

 ---